mileweb/docs-content-cdn/en/docs/portal/certificates/creating-certificates.md

 <p align=center><img src="/docs/resources/images/certificates/certificates-wo-numbers.png" alt="Create new certificate button" width="900"></p>

 3. Complete the fields at the top of the Create a Certificate form (see the table above).
 Next to **Creation Method**, select  **Upload** and upload the private key, certificate, and chain certificate.
 In the **Comments** field, enter any optional comments.
 Required fields are denoted by an asterisk (\*).

-**Note:** Upload only the files you need to change on top of the current latest version.

 <p align="center"><img src="/docs/resources/images/certificates/create-certificate-upload.png" alt="Upload Certificate" width="600"></p>